michael2012z/BitBible/markdown/KJV/files/Lev.md

 54. Then the priest shall command that they wash the thing wherein the plague is, and he shall shut it up seven days more:

-55. And the priest shall look on the plague, after that it is washed: and, behold, if the plague have not changed his colour, and the plague be not spread; it is unclean; thou shalt burn it in the fire; it is fret inward, whether it be bare within or without.whether…: Heb. whether it be bald in the head thereof, or in the forehead thereof
+55. And the priest shall look on the plague, after that it is washed: and, behold, if the plague have not changed his colour, and the plague be not spread; it is unclean; thou shalt burn it in the fire; it is fret inward, whether it be bare within or without.

 56. And if the priest look, and, behold, the plague be somewhat dark after the washing of it; then he shall rend it out of the garment, or out of the skin, or out of the warp, or out of the woof: